zixuanffu/HonesCausalTree_Presentation/Slides/slides.md

 - Causal Trees: focuses on the heterogeneity of treatment effects.
 How different is subgroup $l_1$ from subgroup $l_2$?
 Which group is benefiting the most?

-- Causal Forests: focuses on the precision. personalized treatment effect for each individual $x_i$.
-Can be used as input into estimation of lower dimentsioal objects, such as to estimate optimal policy.
+- Causal Forests: focuses on consistency and asymptotical normality for treatment effects.
+It allows for data-driven feature selection all while maintaining the benefits of classical methods (Wager and Athey, 2018)
 ---
 ##  Trees: an overview of regression trees